Learning to See Through a Baby's Eyes: Early Visual Diets Enable Robust Visual Intelligence in Humans and Machines: Our Proposed Developmental Visual Diets

 \textbf{SSL Methods and Model Backbones.} Ideally, our visual diets could be applied to all SSL methods and model backbones, but exhaustively evaluating all combinations is computationally prohibitive.
 We therefore select 2 representative SSL methods, SimCLR \cite{chen2020simple} and DINO \cite{caron2021emerging}.
 Unlike generative SSL methods such as MAE \cite{halvagal2023combination}, which reconstruct missing or corrupted pixels and are less ecologically valid, SimCLR and DINO are widely used and yield more biologically plausible SSL representations \cite{halvagal2023combination,yamamoto2025dinoplausible,yerxa2024contrastiveplausible,zhuang2021simclrplausible1,konkle2022simclrplausible2,parthasarathy2024simclrplausible3}.
 Given their distinct training objectives, we adapt TDiet to each method.
 In SimCLR, TDiet pulls adjacent frames and their augmented views closer in embedding space while keeping the original negative pairs to push apart representations of non-adjacent frames within the same video or frames from different videos.
 In DINO, TDiet aligns features of adjacent frames and their augmented views through evolving cluster prototypes from the student and teacher networks.
 For each SSL method, we experiment with 2 common backbones: the 2D-CNN ResNet \cite{he2016deep} and the transformer-based ViT \cite{dosovitskiy2020image}, yielding 4 model variants denoted as [SSL method]-[backbone] (e.g., SimCLR-ResNet).

 \textbf{Implementation Details.} All models are trained with a batch size of 64 and an image resolution of $224 \times 224$.
 We use the AdamW optimizer \cite{loshchilov2017adamw} with a learning rate of $5\times10^{-4}$, weight decay of $1\times10^{-4}$, and a cosine annealing schedule with a 10-epoch warm-up.
 Experiments are conducted on NVIDIA RTX A6000 and RTX 6000 Ada Generation GPUs.
 Additional implementation details, and parameter analyses are provided in \textbf{\cref{sec:temp}}.
+Additional analysis on variations in training schedules across different diets, as well as the design of TDiet, are provided in \textbf{\cref{sec:suppablation}}.